facebook/relay/website/docs/api-reference/relay-resolvers/introduction.md

 - reactive
 ---

-Relay Resolvers are a feature that allow you to augment Relay’s GraphQL graph with two types of additional data:
+Relay Resolvers are a feature that allow you to augment Relay’s GraphQL graph with values that are known only on the client.
+This allows you to model client state in the same way that you model server state, and to use Relay’s data fetching APIs to access that state.
+Client state can include both data from client-side data stores as well as derived data that is computed from other values in the graph.

-- Derived data: fields which are a pure function of a node in the graph
-- Client state: dynamic client state like pre-existing state management solution (Redux) or client-side data stores such as IndexDB.

-By modeling derived and client state in the graph, Relay can present a data access API for product developers.
-All globally relevant data that a product engineer wants to access can discovered and efficiently obtained via GraphQL.
+By modeling derived and client state in the graph, Relay can present a unified data access API for product developers.
+All globally relevant data that a product engineer wants to access can discovered and efficiently obtained via the same structured GraphQL schema.
 Additionally we provide a number of runtime benefits:

 - Global memoization with garbage collection
 - Efficient reactive recomputation of resolvers